valentinocossar/trellis-database-uploads-migration/README.md

 ```

 ## 🛠 Alternative hosts configuration
-Some users have [reported errors with the above configuration](https://github.com/valentinocossar/trellis-database-uploads-migration/issues/16).
-It is recommended to try this alternative hosts configuration if you encounter an error like this:
+Some users have [reported receiving errors when using the above hosts configuration](https://github.com/valentinocossar/trellis-database-uploads-migration/issues/16).
+It is recommended to try this alternative configuration if you encounter an error similar to this:
 ```
 The task includes an option with an undefined variable.
 The error was: 'dict object' has no attribute 'wordpress_sites'